 - Diabetes.
 Early research shows that taking bifidobacteria along with lactobacillus helps lower fasting blood sugar and insulin levels in people with diabetes during pregnancy.
-But taking this combination doesn't help lower cholesterol or other blood fats in people with this condition.

 - Muscle pain caused by exercise.
 Early research shows that taking bifidobacteria plus streptococcus doesn't reduce muscle soreness caused by lifting weights.
 But it does seem to improve range of motion during follow-up exercises despite muscle soreness.

 - High cholesterol.
 Early research shows that drinking milk containing bifidobacteria plus lactobacillus can reduce "bad" low-density lipoprotein cholesterol by a small amount in adults and children with high cholesterol.
 But its effects on "good" high-density lipoprotein cholesterol are conflicting.